Ed, Edd n Eddy

-Adult cartoonist Antonucci was dared to create a children's cartoon; while designing a commercial, he conceived Ed, Edd n Eddy, designing it to resemble classic cartoons from the 1940s–1970s.
-He pitched the series to Cartoon Network and Nickelodeon, but the latter would not give him creative control, leading to a deal being made with the former and the series premiering on January 4, 1999.
+Antonucci, an adult cartoonist, was dared to create a children's cartoon.
+While designing a commercial, he conceived Ed, Edd n Eddy, designing it to resemble classic cartoons from the 1940s–1970s.
+When pitching the series to Nickelodeon, the network declined to give him creative control, a deal to which Antonucci did not agree.
+He then pitched the series to Cartoon Network.
+A deal was made with the network to commission the series under his control, and it premiered on January 4, 1999.
 During the show's run, several specials and shorts were produced in addition to the regular television series.
 The series concluded with a television film, Ed, Edd n Eddy's Big Picture Show, on November 8, 2009.

-Ed, Edd n Eddy received critical acclaim and became one of Cartoon Network's most successful original series.
+Ed, Edd n Eddy became one of Cartoon Network's most successful original series.
 It won a Reuben Award, two Leo Awards and a SOCAN Award, and was also nominated for another four Leo Awards, an Annie Award and two Kids' Choice Awards.
 The show attracted an audience of 31 million households, was broadcast in 120 countries, and proved to be popular among children, teenagers, and adults.
-The series has also garnered a large cult following and has included spin-off media such as video games, DVD releases, and a series of books and comic books featuring characters from the series.
-With a 10-year run, Ed, Edd n Eddy is the longest running Cartoon Network original series.
+The series has also included spin-off media such as video games, DVD releases, and a series of books and comic books featuring characters from the series.
+With over a 10-year run, Ed, Edd n Eddy became the longest running singular series to premiere on Cartoon Network, a status held until 2024 when it was surpassed by Teen Titans Go!
+It is still the longest-running singular Cartoon Network original series.
 The series also was broadcast on Teletoon in Canada.